bklugman/appointment-manager/README.md

 - [Docker](https://www.docker.com/products/docker-desktop)

 ### Running
-Before running the application, make sure that nothing is running on port 8080, or update the local port that is exposed in the [docker-compose.yaml](https://github.com/bklugman/appointment-manager/blob/master/docker-compose.yaml#L20) file.
+Make sure that nothing is running on port 8080, or update the local port that is exposed in the [docker-compose.yaml](https://github.com/bklugman/appointment-manager/blob/master/docker-compose.yaml#L20) file.